loloof64/KnightJumpGameIonic/README.md

 ### Application icon

-Application icon has been downloaded from Flaticons website : designed by Freepik and downloaded at https://www.flaticon.com/free-icon/jumping-horse-with-jockey_32979.
+Application icon has been downloaded from Pixabay website : designed by Gorkhs and downloaded at https://pixabay.com/fr/vectors/saut-obstacle-%C3%A9questre-cheval-1785763.

 #### Chess vectors